|The miraculous Communion of Bl. Imelda|

 It all began with a French nun named Sr. Justine Bisqueyburu.
 Justine was born in 1817 and entered the Congregation of the Daughters of Charity of St. Vincent de Paul (those nuns with the funny "winged" head-wear) in 1837.
 By all accounts, she was a model religious and was described as a "living rule" by another nun who worked closely with her for many years.

-The Holy Virgin appeared to Justine dressed in her trademark white gown, draped with a sky-blue mantle; no veil covered her head, but rather, her long hair flowed over her shoulders and down her back; at the level of her chest, the Virgin held her Immaculate Heart in both hands - "a heart all ablaze with rays more dazzling than the sun..." - and it was topped with flames of love and pierced with a sword of sorrow (on the right is a drawing I did based on the description of the vision).
-During the same retreat, Justine saw Mary again in the same attire; both times, the Mother of Christ did not speak to her, but the experience left the aspiring nun with a burning desire to love and serve God.
+The Holy Virgin appeared to Justine dressed in her trademark white gown, draped with a sky-blue mantle; no veil covered her head, but rather, her long hair flowed over her shoulders and down her back; at the level of her chest, the Virgin held her Immaculate Heart in both hands - "a heart all ablaze with rays more dazzling than the sun..." - and it was topped with flames of love and pierced with a sword of sorrow (see the drawing below).
+During the same retreat, Justine again saw Mary in the same attire; both times, the Mother of Christ did not speak to her, but the experience left the aspiring nun with a burning desire to love and serve God.

 After Justine formally entered the novitiate of the Daughters of Charity, Mary reappeared to her five more times.
 As with the prior two apparitions, she said nothing to the novice, preferring to smile at her sweetly and encouraging her to a deeper faith life with her visible presence.

 So recalling the events of this past Sunday...
 I decided to attend morning Mass at the Star of the Sea Church, near my home, where I knew the Blessed Sacrament would be exposed for public adoration for an extended period of time prior to their 10:15am Mass.
 I arrived about 45 minutes before the start of the Mass so I could pray my daily rosary and spend some much-need quality time with Jesus; to soak in his peace and unwind from my long, grueling work week.